heyoeyo/muggled_sam/lib/v1_sam/components/README.md

 #### What is 'attention'?

 While this repo isn't trying to explain every operation from scratch, the attention calculation is a prominent part of transformer models and can seem a bit mysterious, so it's worth discussing briefly here.
-The explanation here will be very simple, for more details consider checking out the [Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) or the [Annotated Transformer](https://nlp.seas.harvard.edu/2018/04/03/attention.html) blog posts.
+The explanation here will be very simple, and will only cover the special (but common) case of 'self-attention'.
+For more details consider checking out the [Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) or the [Annotated Transformer](https://nlp.seas.harvard.edu/2018/04/03/attention.html) blog posts.

 As mentioned above, 'attention' really just refers to an equation.
 The most basic form of this equation, without fancy scaling or position encodings, is something like: